AnyChart/docs.anychart.com/Basic_Charts/Stick_Chart.md

 #### Individual Points

-If you use object notation to set the data, you can change the appearance (and some other settings) of individual points by adding special fields to the data set:
+If you use object notation to set the data, you can change the appearance (and some other settings) of individual points by adding special fields to your data:

 ```
 // create data